NEET/JEE Coaching Scholarship

 So, it is not symmetric.

-This case is not possible so it is not transitive.
+This case is not possible, so it is not transitive.

-Hence, it is not reflexive, symmetric and
+Hence, it is not reflexive, symmetric, and transitive.

 (v) Relation R in the set A of human beings in a town at a particular time given by